 Assignments involve solving problems related to the material covered during the lectures.

-Assignment 1: The assignment must be submitted through Blackboard as a single file in PDF or JPEG format by 1:00 pm on Wednesday, April 27.
+Assignment 1: The assignment must be submitted through Blackboard as a single file in PDF or JPEG format by 4:00 pm on Sunday, April 30.
 Only one submission attempt is allowed, i.e. once an assignment is submitted, it cannot be changed or resubmitted.
 Assignments submitted within 24 hours after the deadline will receive a 20% penalty.
-Assignments submitted after 1:00 pm on Thursday, April 28 will NOT BE ACCEPTED and will receive a mark of zero.
+Assignments submitted after 4:00 pm on Monday, May 1 but before 4:00 pm on Tuesday, May 2 will receive a 40% penalty.
+Assignments submitted after 4:00 pm on Tuesday, May 2 but before 4:00 pm on Wednesday, May 3 will receive a 60% penalty.
+Assignments submitted after 4:00 pm on Wednesday, May 3 will NOT BE ACCEPTED and will receive a mark of zero.

-Assignment 2: The assignment must be submitted through Blackboard as a single file in PDF or JPEG format by 1:00 pm on Wednesday, May 25.
+Assignment 2: The assignment must be submitted through Blackboard as a single file in PDF or JPEG format by 4:00 pm on Sunday, May 28.
 Only one submission attempt is allowed, i.e. once an assignment is submitted, it cannot be changed or resubmitted.
 Assignments submitted within 24 hours after the deadline will receive a 20% penalty.
-Assignments submitted after 1:00 pm on Thursday, May 26 will NOT BE ACCEPTED and will receive a mark of zero.
+Assignments submitted after 4:00 pm on Monday, May 29 but before 4:00 pm on Tuesday, May 30 will receive a 40% penalty.
+Assignments submitted after 4:00 pm on Tuesday, May 30 but before 4:00 pm on Wednesday, May 31 will receive a 60% penalty.
+Assignments submitted after 4:00 pm on Wednesday, May 31 will NOT BE ACCEPTED and will receive a mark of zero.

 Final Exam: Examination - 2 hours covering all aspects of the unit of study.